althea-net/rita/rita/src/rita_common/debt_keeper/README.md

 ### State update
 To update the state, first we pop off the front value of the debt buffer to get a \"time delayed\" debt value from several billing cycles ago.
-Then we check if the PaymentRecieved is enough to pay off the time delayed debt.
-If there is enough, we can also check if there is any Debt to pay off, and try to pay that off with the payments we recieved.
+Then we check if the PaymentReceived is enough to pay off the time delayed debt.
+If there is enough, we can also check if there is any Debt to pay off, and try to pay that off with the payments we received.
-However, if the PaymentRecieved value is not enough to pay off the time delayed debt, we just subtract the difference from the debt.
+However, if the PaymentReceived value is not enough to pay off the time delayed debt, we just subtract the difference from the debt.
 ### DebtAction decision
 - If their debt is below our cutoff, suspend the tunnel